philipokumu/book-api/README.md

 ## About this Book API

-The application shows a basic book api application made Laravel backend.
+The application shows a basic book api application made with Laravel backend.
 It has no frontend but the documentation is displayed on swagger documentation tool.

 ## Setup